Conversion benchmarks by institution type

 Clarity of the offering

 The highest-converting websites share a common trait: clarity.
-Tuition fees are displayed openly (not "available on request").
-Entry requirements are explicit.
-Career outcomes are quantified (employment rate at 6 months, median salary).
+Tuition fees are displayed openly โ including HECS-HELP contribution bands and full-fee rates โ not hidden behind "contact admissions".
+ATAR cut-offs and selection ranks are explicit.
+Career outcomes are quantified (employment rate at four months from QILT Graduate Outcomes Survey, median salary).
 Alumni testimonials are specific, not generic.

 Mobile optimisation